OSS-Second-Chance/SecondChance/docs/index.md

 * [Support](#support)

 ## User Manual <a name="manual"></a>

+### Installation <a name="installation"></a>
+Visit our [Releases](https://github.com/OSS-Second-Chance/SecondChance_Org/releases/) to get the current version
+Currently we are only building and releasing on Android, but we have plans for iOS builds in the future!
+We have several installation options present based on your hardware.
+A general apk, specialized apk's, and an appbundle are available for download

 ### Account Creation / Login <a name="account_creation"></a>
 1. Put in your email for your username.
 Note: only 1 account per email is allowed in the system